 Every semester, the final registration deadline is one week past the start date of classes.
-The Fall 2020 semester begins on September 14, and the last date to register and enroll is September 21.

 If you are an international student, you have a dedicated admissions team member at Centennial that will be happy to help throughout your admissions process.
 Contact your International Admissions Assistant.